evan-mcconnell/galactic-age-calculator/README.md

 * Convert earth age into Jupiter years <br>
   _Conversion: Jupiter year = 11.86 earth years_
+  _Jupiter years will be rounded to one decimal to more accurately reflect age.

 Two possibilities for life expectancy-